 When you have dogs, especially terriers, you don’t get much choice when you walk the dog, because owning terriers, generally, means that you will be out in all weathers!
 OK so some don’t like the rain, but our two like to go out come rain or shine, especially Barney, he doesn’t like to miss his two daily walks at all.
 In fact, he loves it when it’s frosty, cold and windy so he adores winter walks!

-The definition of a terrier is: “a breed of small, active dog, originally used for hunting and chasing animals into or out of their underground holes”.
+A terrier dog is definited as: “a breed of small, active dog, originally used for hunting and chasing animals into or out of their underground holes”.

 This definition should give you a pretty good idea of the type of walk to expect when you own terriers.
 They love to dig, to chase squirrels, go down holes and generally, well, be dogs, the muddier the better!